 Katie: Hi Xi, thank you for being here.
 Your recent success is inspiring and as one of your teachers, I want to tell you how happy I am to see that you are one step closer to achieving your dreams.
 Will you share some of your experiences with me?
 When did you start studying here at the College and what classes did you take?

-Xi: I started studying here last September.
-I was an Extensive English and Skills (EES) student and I had classes such as ‘Speaking and Listening’, ‘Reading and Writing’, ‘General English’, and ‘Research Skills’.
+Xi: I am a Pre-Master's student and I started studying here last September.
+At the beginning, I was studying Extensive English and Skills (EES) and I had classes such as ‘Speaking and Listening’, ‘Reading and Writing’, ‘General English’, and ‘Research Skills’.

-Katie: EES is an intensive course that helps students improve their English language skills.
+Katie: EES is an intensive course that forms part of your Pre-Master's pathway course.
+It's designed to help students improve their English language skills.
 How did you find it?
 Was there anything that you found difficult?

 Xi: In my first class, I only knew the teacher’s name and I didn’t understand what she was saying!
 [Xi laughs] I knew when she told us the page number, so that was very helpful at least!
 Listening and speaking were the 2 skills that I found most difficult.
 I think these were challenging for me because I had lived in China for 23 years and I didn’t have to use English much until now.